BersisSe/feather/README.md

 ```

-That’s all — no async, no magic.
+That’s all — no async,

 ---

 ## Middleware in Feather

-Middleware is the heart of Feather.
-Write it as a closure, a struct, or chain them together:
+Middleware is intented to be heart of Feather.
+You may write it as a closure, a struct, or chain them together:

 ```rust,no_run
 use feather::{App, AppContext, Request, Response};